What is stomatitis?

 Stomatitis is a chronic inflammatory disease which often requires life-long treatment.
 A small subset of cases can be life-threatening when the inflammation cannot be controlled.

 The first step in the treatment of stomatitis is removal of some or all of the teeth (please visit the section on coping with tooth loss).
 The reasoning behind such an aggressive first line of treatment involves the removal of all plaque retentive surfaces (i.e. teeth) in the mouth and thus reduction of oral bacteria.
 Multiple studies have shown that the majority of cats (60-80% or greater) will have a positive response to extractions.
 Generally, all the cheek teeth will be removed while the canines and incisors are removed if there is inflammation around them and/or signs of dental disease involving these teeth (periodontal disease or resorption).
 This decision is made by the treating clinician at the time of surgery.
 A number of cats will require oral medications following surgery to further control the inflammation following extractions.
 It is important to note that the prognosis is best when surgery is not delayed by multiple attempts at controlling inflammation with antibiotics and/or steroids.
 These treatments will have limited affect until the bacterial loads are reduced with extractions.
 Extractions should be the FIRST step in the treatment of stomatitis, not the final step.
-Another key point is that the teeth must be extracted in entirety and this should be confirmed with radiographs, so using a confident and well-versed dental practitioner or a board-certified veterinary dentist is vital for proper first-line treatment.
-Full-mouth extractions can be a very costly procedure.
-However, performing extractions correctly the first time will prevent continued suffering and save money by avoiding the need for follow-up surgeries.
+Another key point is that the teeth must be extracted in entirety and this should be confirmed with dental x-rays, so using a confident and well-versed dental practitioner or a board-certified veterinary dentist is vital for proper first-line treatment.
+Full-mouth extractions can be a very costly procedure, but performing extractions correctly the first time will prevent continued suffering and save money by avoiding the need for follow-up surgeries.

 If inflammation persists to any major degree following extractions, medical management will be necessary.
 Regular rechecks with the surgeon are important to ensure proper control of residual disease.
 Success of treatment following extractions is measured by monitoring several criteria.
 These include reduced visual inflammation, decrease in clinical signs (as noted above), and general well-being.
 For those cats that have residual disease, there are multiple different treatment options out there, all of which aim to modulate and/or decrease the immune response.
 Use of these therapies will vary based on the treating clinician.